ste-man/crouzet-xd26s-reverse-engineering/readme.md

 ## Electrical schematics

-Take a look at the reverse engineered electrical schematics for a good overview of device capabilities.
-Circuit board silkscreen is missing reference designators.
+Take a look at the reverse engineered [electrical schematics](https://github.com/ste-man/crouzet-xd26s-reverse-engineering/blob/main/reverse-engineering/ecad/crouzet-xd26s-schematic/crouzet-xd26s_schematic.pdf) for a good overview of device capabilities.
+Min circuit board does not have silkscreen and is missing reference designators.
 New reference designators has been created by me.
-See related annotated photos for reference.
-Schematics are created with Kicad 9.0.** (<https://www.kicad.org/>).
+See related annotated photos of circuit board for reference.
+Electrical schematics have been created with Kicad 9.0.** (<https://www.kicad.org/>).

 ## Main circuit board microcontroller ("main MCU")

-The main circuit board has an 8-bit ATMEL ATmega128-AU microcontroller <https://www.microchip.com/en-us/product/atmega128>.
+The main circuit board has an 8-bit ATMEL ATmega128-AU microcontroller (<https://www.microchip.com/en-us/product/atmega128>).

 ### Program demo

 A simple demo program has been created in order to provide a very quick way of testing device hardware.
 A more serious solution would be to create a software library suitable for this device and more Crouzet devices in same model series with interface to display, buttons, I/O and real time clock etc. See video of device operating with new demo software: <https://www.youtube.com/watch?v=avJbvae7_Jc>.

-Feel free to contribute  :)

 ### Access to programming main microcontroller